Do You Need Tenant Insurance?

 a.
 Consider how much your “deductible” is before you make a claim.
 Your “deductible” in the tenant insurance policy is the amount that you have to pay out of pocket for every insurance claim you seek.
 This is the amount deducted by the insurance company from the full value of the claim you seek.
 If the value of the item you either lost, damaged, or destroyed is less than or equal to your insurance “deductible”, your insurance provider does not have to issue any payout.

 b.
 Consider if it is worth it to file certain claims.
-Do not assume that filing small claims will not affect your standing with the insurance company.
+Do not assume that filing small claims will not affect your standing with the insurance company or an insurance broker.
 Bear in mind that filing numerous claims, even if they’re just small, may affect the amount you need to pay for your future premiums.
 Make sure you file a claim out of necessity, and not out of the mere desire of just wanting to get something in return.

 c.
 Check what requirements are needed for your particular claim to be filed.
 You might need to call your insurance provider for these requirements as some tenant insurance policies don’t specifically detail this in their policy.
 You will most probably be asked to submit photos and receipts.
 Authentication may be a requirement in the case of jewellery and other expensive possessions.
 A police report in case of burglary is also a requirement in Canada.